mozilla/shield-studies-addon-template/docs/DEV.md

 `$ npm run firefox` starts Firefox and automatically installs the add-on in a new profile and opens the browser console automatically.

-Note: This runs in a recently created profile.
-To have the study run despite the eligibility requirement of having at least 1 day old profiles, a config override is set in place to force the study to run.
+Note: This runs in a recently created profile, and the study variation/branch is overridden by a preference in the FIREFOX_PREFERENCES section of `test/utils.js`.

 ## Automated testing